 This article will provide you with some beginner tips and workouts to get your MMA training started.

 MMA Training Tip #1: Plan Properly

-No doubt, consistency is a key attribute, but you need to instill that approach early.
+No doubt, consistency is a key attribute, but you need to instill that approach early on in your training.

 Skip out on distractions from your primary goal – which is to become the best fighter you can possibly be.